RobertElder/CS452/io/project2/readme.rst

 The go command operates as following:

-1. Set the train speed to 4.
+1. Set the train speed to 5.
 2. If a sensor is hit, pick a random destination.
 3. Calculate a route to the destination.
+4. If there are other trains that need to find their destination, wait for them.
-4. Speed up the train to 11.
+5. Speed up the train to 14.
-5. Using feedback control system, adjust the speed to achieve a speed of 50 cm/s.
+6. Using feedback control system, adjust the speed to achieve a speed of 45 cm/s.
-6. If the distance to destination is within the stopping distance, slow the train down.
+7. If the distance to destination is within the stopping distance, slow the train down.
-7. Wait for a sensor and stop.
+8. Wait for a sensor and stop.

 For an iterative version of the go command, see GF command which will iteratively use the go command after a train reaches its destination.